 Features: bedding and ammonium formation

 Broiler poultry farms raise poultry on bedding.
 But sometimes there is dung without bedding.
 In principle, a biogas plant for broiler poultry farms are similar to a biogas plant for egg poultry farms.
-The same three methods: 1) dilution with water, 2) adding carbon-rich organics, or 3) ANA-strips with gypsum.

 To get a quotation for a biogas plant, please fill out the questionnaire for broiler poultry farms.